 It’s true that middle school gets tougher.
 Classes increase and homework keeps coming.

 But that doesn’t mean your child won’t have their night time to rest or some evening time to relax.

 How You Can Fix It – Help your child understand that homework may increase but it won’t be unbearable.
 Getting into a routine and schedule now will be helpful.
-In addition, looking into a study skills prep course, like The Homework Playbook course I am offering this summer, will teach students the vital skills they need to handle the transition.
+In addition, looking into a study skills prep course, like The Organized School Year™, will teach students the vital skills they need to handle the transition, starting with organization.

 You will Meet Bullies

 Bullying is a word that is used often – but sometimes without understanding.
 Kids are mean.
 People are mean.
 But bullying is a specific action that requires an imbalance of power and consistency.

 As students prepare for middle school, they worry about being the same as others.
 Other preteens also think that an intimidating kid could verbally or physically abuse them.

 How You Can Fix It – Allow your child express her fears.
 Listen; don’t shut them up.
 Next, have a conversation about what they might have already witnessed in terms of mistreatment of friends and strangers.
 How can they react?
 Who can they reach out to for help?
 Another important question to ask, even though it is a hard one, is how did they contribute to the problem.